 Who should be immunized?
 Everyone!

-Review the CDC vaccination schedules for infants and children, preteens and teens, and adults found in the right-hand column under RESOURCES.
+Review the CDC vaccination schedules for infants and children, preteens and teens, and adults found under Resources.

 Illinois state law requires certain immunizations for children and adults enrolled in child care, school, or college.
 State law also mandates immunizations for adults in specific fields of work (healthcare).